daiphuongngo/SQL-Solutions-HackerRank/README.md

 If there is more than one student with the same grade (1-7) assigned to them, order those particular students by their marks in ascending order.
 ```
+-- If the grade is lower than 8, use "NULL" as their name
 SELECT IF(GRADE < 8, NULL, NAME), GRADE, MARKS
 FROM STUDENTS JOIN GRADES
 WHERE MARKS BETWEEN MIN_MARK and MAX_MARK